'Cleveland Made Out Like Bandits': NBA Insiders Love Kyrie Deal for Cavs

 "The value that Ainge put on Irving," said the Eastern Conference scout.
 "That's what stands out here."

-Earlier this summer, the Celtics decided neither Jimmy Butler nor Paul George merited them parting with some of their valuable assets.
+Earlier this summer, the Celtics decided neither Jimmy Butler nor Paul George merited their parting with some of their valuable assets.
 Perhaps this package wouldn't have landed Butler or George, but it seems like it would have, especially considering the paltry return the Indiana Pacers received.

 If you look at Boston's offseason as a whole, the series of transactions becomes even more puzzling.
 The Celtics swapped Thomas, Crowder, Zizic, Avery Bradley, Markelle Fultz and a likely 2018 top-10 pick for Irving, Jayson Tatum and Marcus Morris.
-While they signed Hayward, Amir Johnson, Kelly Olynyk and Jonas Jerebko all left in free agency, too.
+While they signed Hayward, Amir Johnson, Kelly Olynyk and Jonas Jerebko all left in free agency.

 Are they better today than yesterday?
 Perhaps.
 But to what end?